kimbo-slicee/c-course/basics/1-variables/variables.md

 | unsigned char      | char 1                     | %c                      |
 | long double        | least 10, usually 12 or 16 | %Lf                     |

+> [!NOTE]
-> Note 📌: Derived Data Types that are derived from fundamental data types are derived types.
+> Derived Data Types that are derived from fundamental data types are derived types.
 For example: arrays,pointers function types, structures, etc.
 We will learn about these derived data types later. bool type Enumerated type
 Complex types
+### Constant in C
+### Comments in C